pymacaron/pymacaron-core/README.rst

 Disclaimer
 ----------

-PyMacaron Core is actively used in production, but still under active development.
+PyMacaron Core is actively used in production, but undergoes major refactorings on a regular basis.
 Its API is subject to change.
 It has been tested on python 2.7 and 3.4.

 Asynchronous support based on grequests was dropped after version 0.0.92